Bit-Quill/valkey-glide/docs/design-api.md

 # Client Wrapper API design doc

 ## API requirements:
-- The API will be thread-safe
+- The API will be thread-safe.
-- The API will accept as inputs all of RESP3 types.
+- The API will accept as inputs all of [RESP3 types](https://redis.io/docs/reference/protocol-spec/).
 - The API will attempt authentication, topology refreshes, reconnections, etc., automatically.
 In case of failures concrete errors will be returned to the user.

 ## Command Interface

 ### Unix Domain Socket solution
 For clients based on Unix Domain Sockets (UDS), we will simply use the existing protobuf messages for creating a connection, sending requests, and receiving responses.
-Supported commands are enumerated in the [protobuf definition for requests](https://github.com/Bit-Quill/babushka/blob/main/babushka-core/src/protobuf/redis_request.proto) and we may add more in the future, although the `CustomCommand` request type is also adequate for all commands.
-As defined in the [protobuf definition for responses](https://github.com/Bit-Quill/babushka/blob/main/babushka-core/src/protobuf/response.proto), client wrappers will receive data as a pointer, which can be passed to Rust to marshal the data back into the wrapper language’s native data types.
+Supported commands are enumerated in the [protobuf definition for requests](../babushka-core/src/protobuf/redis_request.proto) and we may add more in the future, although the `CustomCommand` request type is also adequate for all commands.
+As defined in the [protobuf definition for responses](../babushka-core/src/protobuf/response.proto), client wrappers will receive data as a pointer, which can be passed to Rust to marshal the data back into the wrapper language’s native data types.

+Transactions will be handled by adding a list of `Command`s to the protobuf request.
+The response will be a `redis::Value::Bulk`, which should be handled in the same Rust function that marshals the data back into the wrapper language's native data types.
+This is handled by storing the results in a collection type native to the wrapper language.

+When running Redis in Cluster Mode, several routing options will be provided.
+These are all specified in the protobuf request.

 ### Raw FFI solution
 For clients using a raw FFI solution, in Rust, we will expose a general command that is able to take any command and arguments as strings.